ihmcrobotics/ihmc-robot-data-logger/README.md

 ### Customizing the logging location
 If you would like to log somewhere other than ~/robotLogs, you can change the directory using the "-d" command line flag when you launch the logger

-## Setting up robot controller network configuration
+## Setting up cameras

-To enable logging and selecting which Decklink cards are captured by the logger, the controller needs to be configured using `~/.ihmc/IHMCLoggerConfiguration.ini`.

-Create `~/.ihmc/IHMCLoggerConfiguration.ini` and add the following
+Create a new file ~/.ihmc/CameraSettings.yaml.
+A basic setup looks like this

 ```
-camerasToCapture=[comma separated list of Decklink card ID's to capture]
+---
+cameras:
+- type: CAPTURE_CARD
+  camera_id: 1
+  name: User-Friendly-Name
+  identifier: 1
+- type: NETWORK_STREAM
+  camera_id: 2
+  name: Another-User-Friendly-Name
+  identifier: /stream_topic
 ```

-- `camerasToCapture=...` informs the logger which cameras to use for this contorller.

-The Decklink cards are numbered sequentially starting from 0.
-Video resolution is auto-detected.
-If you want to log Decklink cards 0 and 2, set "loggedCameras=0,2".
-If you only want to log Decklink card 1, set "loggedCameras=1".
-If you do not want to log any cameras, remove the loggedCameras line or set it to an empty string.

-Alternatively, you can add `-Dihmc.camerasToCapture` to the java command line arguments.

-Make sure a gateway within the same subnet is set for the interface that is connected to the logger.
-It does not need to exist on the network, but without a default gateway FastRTPS cannot reliably connect.
+This adds two cameras to the logger, a capture card and a stream.
+The following fields are needed for each camera:

+- type: CAPTURE_CARD for Decklink capture cards or NETWORK_STREAM for streaming over DDS/RTPS
+- camera_id: An unique id from 0 to 127 to refer to the camera in the static hosts section
+- name: A user friendly name used to name the file
+- identifier: For CAPTURE_CARD, this is the numeric id of the decklink device, for NETWORK_STREAM this is the DDS topic name

 ## Adding static hosts

 If the logger cannot auto-discover a host, you can add a static host to `~/.ihmc/ControllerHosts.yaml`.
+Adding static hosts allows adding a camera to the robot logs.

 The file is formatted in YAML format.
 You can easily add more host/port stanzas.
 For example, to add `10.0.0.10:8008` and `10.0.0.11:8008` as static hosts, put the following in `~/.ihmc/ControllerHosts.yaml`: